smart-edge-open/specs/doc/applications-onboard/using-openness-cnca.md

     **NOTE:**
     In addition to the OpenNESS controller bringup, by enabling the ngc rule the playbook scripts performs:  Clone epcforedge repo from github, builds AF, NEF and OAM micro services, generates certificate files, creates docker images and starts PODs.

-3. On successfully start of AF, NEF and OAM PODs, status of PODS and Services can verified using the below commands:
+3. On successful start of AF, NEF and OAM PODs, status of PODS and Services can verified using the below commands:
    - `kubectl get pods --all-namespaces` expected out as below:
   ![NGC list of PODS](using-openness-cnca-images/ngc_pods_list_output.png)